History of Bangladesh (1971–present): Mujib Year and Golden jubilee

 In 2021, the "Bangla50" initiative was launched to celebrate 50 years of independence from Pakistan and in Bengali is called, "সুবর্ণ জয়ন্তী; Subarṇa jaẏantī" with a logo that spells "BD50".
-Several celebration programs were held in countries including India, Russia, Germany, Sweden, Hungary, Poland, Nepal and Bhutan.
+Several celebration programmes were held in countries including India, Russia, Germany, Sweden, Hungary, Poland, Nepal and Bhutan.

 2021 Bangladesh communal violence

 From 13 to 19 October 2021 Muslim mobs instigated communal violence against Hindu communities across Bangladesh during the Durga Puja festival.
-More than 50 temples and makeshift worship arrangements were vandalized all over Bangladesh According to ASK aka Ain o Salish Kendra (আইন ও সালিশ কেন্দ্র) – a Bangladeshi legal aid and human rights organization; With 3,679 attacks in 9 years (between January 2013 and September 2021), Bangladesh's Hindus at ‘regular threat’ of violence.
+More than 50 temples and makeshift worship arrangements were vandalised all over Bangladesh According to ASK aka Ain o Salish Kendra (আইন ও সালিশ কেন্দ্র) – a Bangladeshi legal aid and human rights organization; With 3,679 attacks in nine years (between January 2013 and September 2021), Bangladesh's Hindus at 'regular threat' of violence.

 The Bangladesh government deployed paramilitary Bangladesh Border Guards forces in 22 of the 64 administrative districts of Bangladesh to quell violence against the Hindu community.
-As of 22 October 2021, at least 11 people have been killed across the country, including 7 Hindus, in the "worst communal violence in years" as termed by The New York Times.
+As of 22 October 2021, at least 11 people have been killed across the country, including seven Hindus, in the "worst communal violence in years" as termed by The New York Times.